Today is a Good Day: Three Ways to Enjoy the L.A. River | KCET

 Today is a Good Day: Three Ways to Enjoy the L.A.
-River | KCET

-Today is a Good Day: Three Ways to Enjoy the L.A.
 River

-In Los Angeles, about 100 diverse neighborhoods sprawl out amongst dusty rugged mountains, rolling green hills and the Pacific ocean - all bathed year-round in that sunny Southern California weather.
-And although these insanely varied landscapes may not make much sense, the LA River is the seam that pulls them all together.
-And luckily for us, along the river these landscapes overlap, making it easier for us to see more without having to travel too far.
+In Los Angeles, about 100 diverse neighborhoods sprawl out among dusty, rugged mountains, rolling green hills and the Pacific ocean — all bathed year-round in that sunny Southern California weather.
+And although these insanely varied landscapes may not make much sense separetely, the L.A.
+River is the seam that pulls them all together.
+And luckily for us, along the river, these landscapes overlap, making it easier for us to see more without having to travel too far.

-To make the most use out of the river, we’ve put together a list of things to do along the river, from where to get your morning coffee to where to catch an epic sunset and we’ve broken it up by what vibe you might be feeling that day - you can enjoy a nature walk in the middle of the city or graffiti right next to the river with plenty of options for picnics, restaurants and beer along the way.
+To make the most out of this, we’ve put together a list of things to do along the river, from where to get your morning coffee, to where to catch an epic sunset, and we’ve broken it up by what vibe you might be feeling that day.
+You can enjoy a nature walk in the middle of the city or see graffiti right next to the river, all with plenty of options for picnics, restaurants and beer along the way.

 If you would rather pack up some a lunch and adult beverages to enjoy on a picnic among some tall sycamore trees and oaks, the Bette Davis Picnic Area in Griffith Park is perfect.
-There are plenty of tables, but also large open grassy areas to lay out a blanket and play your drums, man.
+There are plenty of tables, but also large open grassy areas to lay out a blanket.

 More along the L.A.
 River

-If a long bike ride is on your list of things to do on your day off, and you want to see something kinda epic, you can take the LA River bike path to where the river empties out into the ocean.
-It’s actually kind of trippy if you think about it - that is where 51-miles of river, that reaches as far as the valley through downtown and south LA, ends.
-And although biking the entire length of the river has proven to be tough because of the breaks in the bike path, the LARIO bike path is roughly 29-miles and runs along the river from Vernon to Long Beach and out towards the ocean.
+If a long bike ride is on your list of things to do on your day off and you want to see something epic, you can take the L.A.
+River bike path to where the river empties out into the ocean.
+It’s actually mesmerizing if you think about it: that is where 51 miles of river that reaches as far as the Valley through Downtown and South L.A., ends.
+And although biking the entire length of the river has proven to be tough because of the breaks in the bike path, the LARIO bike path is roughly 29 miles and runs along the river from Vernon to Long Beach and out toward the ocean.

 If you would rather celebrate today with a sesh, then a game of pick-up soccer, you can hit up the field at the Rio de Los Angeles State Park in Cypress Park.
 There is also a riverwalk, the perfect place to have a snack and catch a post-game sesh.

-If you are one of those people who don’t get glued to the couch and actually get the urge to workout or workout better, cheers to you.
-And if you wanted to workout by the river on this holiday, Marsh Park in Elysian Valley has a bike/walk path for runners and exercise stations.
+If you are one of those people who don’t get glued to the couch and actually get the urge to work out, cheers to you.
+If you wanted to work out by the river on this holiday, Marsh Park in Elysian Valley has a bike/walk path for runners, as well as exercise stations.

 The historic bridges that cross the L.A.
-RIver, bridge two distinct neighborhoods that both have great food and drinks to offer, like El Tepeyac in Boyle Heights and Cafe Gratitude in the Arts District.
-Apart from food and great views of downtown, the bridges are covered in some dope graffiti.
+River bridge two distinct neighborhoods, both with great food and drinks, like El Tepeyac in Boyle Heights and Cafe Gratitude in the Arts District.
+Apart from food and great views of Downtown, the bridges are covered in some amazing graffiti.

-If all this urban exploring, makes you a little thirsty, the also historic, but not as sexy, 1st Street Bridge can take you from the Angel City Brewery in the Arts District for some perfectly hoppy Angel City IPA in the afternoon, across the river to Boyle Heights’ Eastside Luv wine bar, for a spicy michelada and some rump shaking to Mana and Snoop Dogg that’ll last into the night.
+If all this urban exploring makes you a little thirsty, the also historic, but not as attractive, First Street Bridge can take you from the Angel City Brewery in the Arts District for some perfectly hoppy Angel City IPA in the afternoon, across the river to Boyle Heights’ Eastside Luv wine bar, for a spicy michelada and some dancing to Maná and Snoop Dogg that’ll last into the night.